-I’m at the pool, at this magical place known as Plantation on Crystal River watching my son do his quadruple flip when I can’t help noticing this really great looking older couple sitting a few feet away from me.
+I’m at the pool, watching my son do his quadruple flip when I can’t help noticing this really great looking older couple sitting a few feet away from me.
 They are both silver haired, in fairly athletic shape and I notice they are holding hands and gazing into each others eyes.
 Of course writing a blog like Married my sugar daddy I felt compelled to ask them if they were married.

 They proceeded to tell me they are married 40 years ( as the husband stroked the small of his wife’s back – yes I MELTED).
 So I asked them what their secret was, and they told me “We are really great friends”.